UnitConversion/unitConversion/documents/activeinterlock/webclient.rst

 Dataset history
 ~~~~~~~~~~~~~~~~

 When data is downloaded it gets the active status.
 If there was a dataset with active status it gets backup status and if there was a dataset with backup status it is moved to history.
-Therefore all active datasets are moved to history when they are replaced with new ones.
-When clicking on the **History** menu item, table with all datasets with status history are displayed.
+Therefore all active datasets are moved into history when they are replaced with the new ones.
+By clicking on the **History** menu item, table with all datasets with status history are displayed.
 In the table there are important information like data created, dataset author, description etc.

 .. figure:: img/history.png
    :scale: 50%